 To grow and function well, turfgrass needs a balance of nitrogen and other key macronutrients.
-Potassium is essential for turfgrass health and stress tolerance, calcium for cell division and strong cell walls, magnesium for photosynthesis and sulfur for protein synthesis.
+Potassium is essential for turfgrass health and stress tolerance, calcium for cell division and strong cell walls, magnesium for photosynthesis and sulphur for protein synthesis.
 This brings polyhalite into the picture.
 It provides all four essential macronutrients required by a grass plant alongside applications of nitrogen and phosphorus.

-Much of the independent trial work with polyhalite has been completed on field crops where including it in blended fertilizers resulted in higher yields, better rooting, and higher uptake of nutrients overall.
-Trials confirmed that polyhalite not only offered nutritional benefits but also that the natural process by which it was produced made it a low carbon footprint fertilizer too.
+Much of the independent trial work with polyhalite has been completed on field crops where including it in blended fertilisers resulted in higher yields, better rooting, and higher uptake of nutrients overall.
+Trials confirmed that polyhalite not only offered nutritional benefits but also that the natural process by which it was produced made it a low carbon footprint fertiliser too.
 Polyhalite is available in its natural state.
-It is mined, crushed, screened, and bagged and does not involve any chemical separation or other industrial process, unlike most other blended compound fertilizers.
+It is mined, crushed, screened, and bagged and does not involve any chemical separation or other industrial process, unlike most other blended compound fertilisers.
 The very low content of chloride, for example, makes it ideal for use on chloride-sensitive crops.
 Polysulphate is also approved for organic agriculture and is Soil Association certified, which helps growers achieve carbon targets and certifications demanded by retailers and food processors.

 Polyhalite for sports turf and landscapes

 Dr. Andy Owen, International Technical Manager for Turf & Amenity at ICL explains: “Independent trials have shown that polyhalite provides Ca, Mg, and K in forms that are readily available to the grass plant.
-The relative uptake of nutrients from polyhalite by turf was found to be as good, if not better, than standard forms of nutrient fertilizers.
+The relative uptake of nutrients from polyhalite by turf was found to be as good, if not better, than standard forms of nutrient fertilisers.
 It ensures that essential macronutrients are available to maintain healthy turf and reduces the possibility of nutrient deficiency.
 In user trials we’ve seen ProTurf products provide great turf density and resilience, a very even green-up, and a response that lasts a long time, at a very acceptable price point.”